jakelever/foodrelations/README.md

 Remove the "--test" to execute the very large full run.

-## File Info
+## More Details

+### Wordlist Data

+This project relies on two data files that contain wordlists for food items and drug items.
+The food items file is preprocessed and stored as [food.json](https://github.com/jakelever/foodrelations/blob/master/food.json).
+This makes use of the [Food Ontology](https://github.com/FoodOntology/foodon) and was generated using the [extractFoodOnTerms.py](https://github.com/jakelever/foodrelations/blob/master/extractFoodOnTerms.py).
+The drug terms are generated using the PubChem list of chemicals associated with MeSH terms.
+The [generateDrugTerms.py](https://github.com/jakelever/foodrelations/blob/master/generateDrugTerms.py) is used to quickly parse this file and extract the needed terms.

+### Data Processing

+The two scripts [cooccurrenceExtractor.py](https://github.com/jakelever/foodrelations/blob/master/cooccurrenceExtractor.py) and [combineCooccurrences.py](https://github.com/jakelever/foodrelations/blob/master/combineCooccurrences.py) are both short and use basic Python with no external libraries. [cooccurrenceExtractor.py](https://github.com/jakelever/foodrelations/blob/master/cooccurrenceExtractor.py) loads the two wordlists (food and drugs) and starts processing a document that must be in [BioC format](http://bioc.sourceforge.net/).
+It makes use of the BioC python library to load the document.
+It then does very naive tokenization (using whitespace) and identifies all terms from the associated wordlists.
+It outputs every cooccurrence of food and drugs within each document.
+This script is executed for multiple files and hence there are many output files that need to be merged.
+The [combineCooccurrences.py](https://github.com/jakelever/foodrelations/blob/master/combineCooccurrences.py) script takes care of this.

+### PubRunner

-The two scripts [cooccurrenceExtractor.py](https://github.com/jakelever/foodrelations/blob/master/cooccurrenceExtractor.py) and [combineCooccurrences.py](https://github.com/jakelever/foodrelations/blob/master/combineCooccurrences.py) are both short and contain comments on how they work.
-The other key file is [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) which describes the resources and commands that PubRunner needs to run the project.
+This project takes advantage of the [PubRunner project](https://github.com/jakelever/pubrunner) to deal with downloading corpora, format conversion and execution of the tools.
+The key to this is the is [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) which describes the resources and commands that PubRunner needs to run the project.

+This file describes the two resources to be used (PUBMED and AGRICOLA).
+These are in different formats Pubmed XML and Marc XML respectively.
+The [pubrunner.yml](https://github.com/jakelever/foodrelations/blob/master/pubrunner.yml) requests that they are both converted to BioC XML format before running the associated Python scripts for this project.a